bigskysoftware/htmx/www/docs.md

     }
 ```

 Kutty can also send errors to a URL that is specified with the [kt-error-url](/attributes/kt-error-url) attributes.
-If
-this attribute is set on a parent element all events that have the word `Error` in their name will be sent to the given
-URL as a JSON POST.
 This can be useful for debugging client-side issues.

 Kutty includes a helper method: